valyala/goloris/README.md

 * **How it works?**
   It tries occupying and keeping busy as much tcp connections to the victim as possible by using as low network bandwidth as possible.
-  If goloris is lucky enough, then eventually it should occupy all available connections to the victim's TCP address, so no other client could connect to it.
+  If goloris is lucky enough, then eventually it should eat all available connections to the victim, so no other client could connect to it.
   See the source code for more insights.

-* **How quickly it can take down unprotected nginx with default config?**
+* **How quickly it can take down unprotected nginx with default setting?**
-  In a few minutes with default options.
+  In a few minutes with default config options.

 * **How to protect nginx against goloris?**
   I know the following options: